 Best Short Horror Stories

+The spooky short story is a must have especially in October.
 You are stranded on a lighthouse with two other friends…you look and see a ship that is crashing and you wait for any survivors to swim towards the lighthouse when suddenly you see…not humans….but RATS!!!!
 Thousands and thousands of rats headed for the lighthouse that you are sharing with two other people.
 These rats have already killed the passengers of the ship and are now headed towards you.
 What would you do?
-If you would like to read this story it’s called Three Skeleton Key by George G. Toulouze.
+If you would like to read this story it’s called Three Skeleton Key (Full lesson on TpT) by George G. Toulouze.
 There are many horror stories to sift through…I have taken countless hours to read countless stories (many of them very boring) and I have compiled a list of the best horror or scary stories for you!

-Best Short Stories Horror: The Pit and the Pendulum
+Spooky Short Story: The Pit and the Pendulum

-Best Short Stories Horror: The Monsters are Due on Maple Street
+Spooky Short Story: The Monsters are Due on Maple Street

 Best Short Stories: The Masque of the Red Death